syncfusion-content/wpf-docs/wpf/GridDataControl(Classic)/Data-Presentation.md

-> Note:  IGridDataVisualStyle is deprecated and this information is provided only for legacy reasons.
+N>  IGridDataVisualStyle is deprecated and this information is provided only for legacy reasons.
 The recommended approach for customizing the GridDataControl is using_ [GridDataStyleManager ](http://help.syncfusion.com/ug_92/User%20Interface/WPF/Grid/Documents/42316blendsupport.htm)_class through Microsoft Expression Blend.

 ### Backward Compatibility